 Iraqi artist Jamal Penjweny explores the impact of Saddam Hussein in Iraq through his series of photographs Saddam is Here.
 The subjects of his portraits hold an image of Saddam over their faces to obscure both their identities and their feelings about the former dictator.
 Penjweny says ‘Iraqi society cannot forget him even after his death because some of us still love him and the rest are still afraid of him’

-'Saddam is Here' is on display at IWM London as part of Age of Terror: Art since 9/11 until 28th May 2018.
+'Saddam is Here' was on display at IWM London as part of Age of Terror: Art since 9/11 until 28th May 2018.